shorepine/alles/README.md

 To use hardwired MIDI: I recommend using a pre-built MIDI breakout with the support hardware -- like this one from [Sparkfun](https://www.sparkfun.com/products/12898) or [Adafruit](https://www.adafruit.com/product/4740) to make it easier to wire up.
 Connect 3.3V, GND and MIDI to either the devboard (GPIO 19) or the Alles V1 PCB (MIDI header.)

-DAWs may start MIDI messages with 0, or 1, so to avoid confusion, I'm using 1 addressing below.
-In Ableton Live, for example, a Pgm Change of Bank 1 is the first available bank.

 `CHANNEL: 1-16`: sets which synth ID in the mesh you want to send the message to. `1` sends the message to all synths, and `2-16`sends the message to only that ID, minus 1.
 So to send a message to only the first booted synth, use the second channel.

 `"Pgm Change Bank"`: set to "Bank 1" and then use `PROGRAM CHANGE` messages to set the tone.
 Bank `1` and `PGM` 1 is a sine wave, 2 is a square, and so on like the `w` parameter above. `Bank 2` and onwards are the FM patches. `Bank 2` and `PGM 1` is the first FM patch. `Bank 2 PGM 2` is the second patch. `BANK X PGM Y` is the `(128*(X-2) + (Y-1))` patch.

 Currently supported are program / bank changes and note on / offs.
 Will be adding more CCs soon.

-MIDI messages will have the default latency added to allow for sync between all your synths.

 ## THANK YOU TO